Looking Locally: Object-Centric Vision Transformers as Foundation Models for Efficient Segmentation: Architectural Robustness and Ablation Analysis

+\autoref{tab:prompt_noise_0_0}--\autoref{tab:prompt_noise_0_2} provide the per-dataset breakdown for the bounding-box noise experiment summarized in \autoref{tab:prompt_noise_main}.
+All tables in this appendix use the fixed ablation subset described in the main text; accordingly, their ``Clean'' values are subset estimates and may differ slightly from the full-evaluation values in \autoref{tab:evaluation_results}.
+The clean setting preserves the main box-prompted performance pattern, with FLIP$_{bb}$ competitive or strongest on several datasets.
+As prompt noise increases, the tables show a consistent degradation of FLIP$_{bb}$ across benchmarks, although the magnitude varies with object scale, clutter, and dataset composition.
+At larger perturbations, full-image encoders are more stable because their image representation is less tied to the prompt location, whereas FLIP$_{bb}$ uses the noisy box-derived Gaussian to determine both where to sample patches and where to query mask values.

-\subsection{Architectural Robustness and Ablation Analysis}
+\section{Architectural Robustness and Ablation Analysis}

 Our ablation study (\autoref{tab:ablation_results}) reveals that FLIP is remarkably robust to architectural variations while certain design choices provide measurable improvements.
+Unless stated otherwise, all ablations are evaluated without any prompt-specific fine-tuning.
 The baseline FLIP-Small (79.29\% mean IoU) serves as our reference point for evaluating architectural components.

 \paragraph{Positional Embedding Strategies.} The comparison between baseline and ``InitialPosEmb'' (79.23\% vs. 79.29\%) shows that our layer-wise positional embedding injection provides marginal but consistent benefits over initial embedding only.
 However, the ``LaPE-SNorm'' variant, which applies shared normalization across positional embeddings, achieves the best performance at 79.50\% mean IoU, while underperforming in the hierarchical inference setting.